jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

   (b) within 20 working days after filing the application, give public notice of the application.

 ### 102 Objections to applications
-(1) A person may object to the grant of a licence only if he or she has a greater interest in the application for it than the public generally.
+(1) A person may object to the grant of a licence only if he or she has a greater interest in the application for the licence than the public generally.
 (2) An objection must be in writing and filed with the licensing committee within 15 working days after the first publication of the public notice of the making of the application.
 (3) No objection may be made in relation to a matter other than a matter specified in section 105.
 (4) This subsection applies to an application—